Burning More Calories - 5 Ways

 How do we lose fat?
 I mean lose fat, not water weight, but actual fat.
 We need to burn more than we consume to lose fat.
-My approach with clients includes increasing protein (when appropriate), increasing physical activity, supplementing correctly, and eating well based on their specific nutrition needs (not less).
+My approach with clients includes (but is not limited to) increasing protein and fiber (when appropriate), increasing physical activity, supplementing correctly, and ensuring that they are eating well based on their specific nutrition needs (not less).

 Here are 5 ways to create a negative energy balance (a calorie deficit):